Information in this article applies to:

 The Range specifies the distance (in motor steps) above and below a mid-point.
 So, a range setting of 100 is equivalent to 201 steps in total (100 motor steps above and 100 motor steps below a mid-point).

-The Range is typically set to help the focus algorithm home in on or achieve final focus.
+The Range is typically set to help the focus algorithm achieve final focus.
 The following table lists several common range settings.